-Without any doubt you can say that Polish People’s Army Air Force is not as attractive for modellers as Polish Air Force in the west.
-Its combat history is relatively short – only nine months of fighting with Germans and the number of aircraft types used was limited to only few.
+Without any doubt, you can say that Polish People’s Army Air Force is not as attractive for modellers as Polish Air Force in the West.
+Its combat history is relatively short – only nine months of fighting with Germans and the number of aircraft types used was limited to only a few.
 On the eastern front aircraft did not have any interesting pin-ups, paintings, inscriptions or other types of decorations.
-That is why the choice of painting scheme for a Yak-1b model is quite obvious – it is a Yak -1b “13” (s/n 13163) used by the 1st Fighter Regiment “Warszawa”, which had a foundation inscription written in Polish and Russian.
-This aircraft is wider known as “Wolf Messing’s Yak”.
+That is why the choice of painting scheme for a Yak-1b model is quite obvious – it is a Yak -1b “13” (s/n 13163) used by the 1st Fighter Aviation Regiment “Warszawa”, which had a foundation inscription written in Polish and Russian.
+This aircraft is widely known as “Wolf Messing’s Yak”.

-Pooto of the “first Yak” bought by Wolf Messing for Polish fighter from 1st Fighter Aviation Regiment.
-Dark shade paint paint before the fuselage’s Red Star is a probable mark of overpainted founding slogan.
+Photo of the “first Yak” bought by Wolf Messing for Polish fighter from 1st Fighter Aviation Regiment.
+Dark shade paint before the fuselage’s Red Star is a probable mark of the overpainted founding slogan.
 Photo from authors archive.

 The First “Messing’s Yak”

 Wolf Messing was born in 1899 in Góra Kalwaria as Srul Wolek Messing.
-Between the wars he managed to became famous as a person with a such supernatural abilities as telepathy, mind reading, or hypnotising.
-In the Soviet Union he continued his career and Soviet authorities showed a favour to him because he was very useful for them.
+Between the wars, he managed to become famous as a person with such supernatural abilities like telepathy, mind-reading, or hypnotising.
+In the Soviet Union, he continued his career, and Soviet authorities showed favour to him because he was very useful for them.
 He also earned a lot of money during shows for workers.
-To gain more fame and money he was diffusing different rumours about his life.
-Acorrding to them his father was a tsadik, that he knew such famous people as Einstein, Ghandi or Freud.
+To gain more fame and money, he was diffusing different rumours about his life.
+According to them, his father was a tzadik, that he knew such famous people as Einstein, Gandhi or Freud.
 He also told to be called a professor, although he did not pass A-level exams.

 Photo: Wolf Messing in 1930s, wikipedia

-According to her idea, the fighter with tactical number “48” was going to be given to “the oldest Polish fighter pilot” of the 1st Fighter Regiment.
+According to her idea, the fighter with the tactical number “48” was going to be given to “the oldest Polish fighter pilot” of the 1st Fighter Aviation Regiment.
 Originally it was a personal mount of Maj.
 Tadeusz Wicherkiewicz, the CO of the 3rd Flight, but very soon, no sooner than in February 1944, it was assigned to Cpt.
-Medar Konieczny, a CO deputy.
-That decision was made by the CO, Ltn Col Ivan Taldikin.
-Although Wicherkiewicz was older, Konieczny was more experienced pilot (the former got his wings in 1943 in the 1st Fighter Regiment, the latter before the war).
+Medard Konieczny, a CO deputy.
+That decision was made by the CO, Ltn.
+Col. Ivan Taldikin.
+Although Wicherkiewicz was older, Konieczny was more experienced pilot (the former got his wings in 1943 in the 1st Fighter Aviation Regiment, the latter before the war).

 Konieczny’s aircraft can be seen in several photos taken in the summer of 1944.
 It had typical camouflage and soviet markings.
-Unfortunately none of the photos shows the tactical number nor foundation inscription.
+Unfortunately, none of the images shows the tactical number nor foundation inscription.
 According to Konieczny, the inscription had been overpainted before his unit went to battle.
-Indeed in one of the photos, on starboard between a star and a canopy, you can see a big patch of paint which differs from the rest.
-Is it evidence of overpainting the inscription?
+Indeed one of the photos, on starboard between a star and a canopy, you can see a big patch of paint which differs from the rest.
+Is it the evidence of overpainting the inscription?

-In the frontline “48” flew from the 25th August 1944 to the 16th February 1945 taking part in 16 missions – 14 were flown by Cpt Konieczny and 2 2nd Ltn Nikoli Khautovich.
-Cpr. (later Sgt) Józef Trzeciak was the mechanic.
+In the frontline “48” flew from the 25th August 1944 to the 16th February 1945 taking part in 16 missions – Cpt Konieczny flew 14. and two by 2nd Ltn.
+Nikoli Khautovich.
+Cpr. (later Sgt.)
+Józef Trzeciak was the mechanic.

-Another phot of Yak-1b with repainted area before Red Star insignia, probable overpainted founding slogan of Wolf Messing.
-Photo author’s collection..
+Another phot of Yak-1b with the repainted area before Red Star insignia, the probable overpainted founding slogan of Wolf Messing.
+Photo author’s collection.

 Konieczny described his plane in his memoirs, titled “Yaks Take Off at Dawn”

 The first batch of Yaks-1M consisted of 10 aircraft.
-But at that time there were 11 of them, actually.
+But at that time there were 11 of them.
 The story goes.
-I a distant city of Vladivostock there was a professor Wolf Messing.
-He didn’t have any Polish connections but he liked us very much.
-In December 1943 he bought a Yak-1M and gave it as a gift to the 1st Fighter Regiment “Warszawa”.
-According to his will the plane was to be used by the oldest pilot of the unit.
+In a distant city of Vladivostok, there was a professor Wolf Messing.
+He didn’t have any Polish connections, but he liked us very much.
+In December 1943 he bought a Yak-1M and gave it as a gift to the 1st Fighter Aviation Regiment “Warszawa”.
+According to his will, the plane was to be used by the oldest pilot of the unit.
 At that time Wicherkiewicz was considered as one.
-But when Col. Taldikin arrived he decided that I was the oldest and gave me professor Messing’s Yak.
+But when Col. Taldikin arrived, he decided that I was the most senior and gave me professor Messing’s Yak.

 W/O Edward Chromy also remembered this aircraft and described it in his book “Checkerboards over Berlin”:

-In March we were receiving airplanes coming in small batches.
+In March we were receiving aeroplanes coming in small batches.
 We received 40 in total.
-They were new, fresh Yaks sent directly from a factory.
-They were armed and combat ready.
+They were new; fresh Yaks sent directly from a factory.
+They were armed and combat-ready.
 The paint was shining and fresh so we could smell it.
 One of them was unique.
-On its fuselage there was a presentation inscription “Professor Messing’s Gift for Polish Airmen in the USSR”.
+On its fuselage, there was a presentation inscription “Professor Messing’s Gift for Polish Airmen in the USSR”.

 Reconstruction of “second Wolf Messing’s Yak-1b”, 1944-1945.
-Red Star outlines as well as tactical number are factory painted with silver paint.
+Red Star outlines, as well as tactical number, are factory painted with silver paint.
 Founding slogan: “От польского патриота проф. Вольф-Мессинга польскому летчику” – in silver paint with Polish translation “Professor Messing’s Gift for Polish Airmen in the USSR” in white painted below.
-Spinner tip is white – insignia of 2nd squadron of !
-Fighter Aviation Regiment.
-Artwork by Malował Zbyszek Malicki.
+Spinner tip is white – the emblem of 2nd squadron of 1 Fighter Aviation Regiment.
+Artwork by Zbyszek Malicki.

 “Wanda Wasilewska’s Yak” aka the second “Messing’s Yak”

-There weren’t official top students at that time.
+There weren’t official “top students” at that time.
 Unofficially Czownicki was chosen to be the top student of the second group and they assigned to him a Yak-1 No. 13.
-That plane was presented by the UPP to the best pilot in the regiment.
+The UPP presented that plane to the best pilot in the regiment.

-Actually it was Wanda Wasilewska who founded the plane.
+Actually, it was Wanda Wasilewska who founded the plane.
 In 1943 she got 100.000 Rubles as a prizewinner of Stalin’s Prize 1st Degree.
-She got it for the novel titled “Rainbow” which tells the story of German occupation of western territories of the Soviet Union.
+She got it for the novel titled “Rainbow” which tells the story of the German occupation of western territories of the Soviet Union.

 Founding slogan “От польского патриота проф. Вольф-Мессинга польскому летчику”, factory painted with silver.
 Compare shade with white of Polish National checkerboard.
 Photo from author’s collection.

 Yak-1b No. 13 is known from numerous photos taken during summer 1944, including those taken on the 28th May 1944 during the promotion.
 Presentation inscription in Rusisian „От польского патриота / проф. Вольф-Мессинга / польскому летчику” and „Od polskiego patrioty / prof. Wolf Messinga / polskiemu lotnikowi”(“From Polish Patriot/Prof Wolf Messing/Polish Airmen”) is clearly visible.
-One photo shows only inscription in Russian which suggest that Polish text was added some time later.
+One photo shows the only inscription in Russian, which suggest that Polish text was added sometime later.
 It seems that original (upper) Russian inscription was written with silver paint and Polish (lower) with white.

-So Czownicki became the pilot of a plane founded by Wanda Wasilewska which enterd the history as “Wolf Messing’s Yak”
+So Czownicki became the pilot of a plane founded by Wanda Wasilewska which entered the history as “Wolf Messing’s Yak”.

 The “Thirteen” goes to war.

-The “pleasure” of flying the “Thirteen” had other Czownicki’s colleagues from his flight, who flew it 23 times – the first time on 3rd November 1944 and the last on the 3rd May 1945 – W/O II Hugo O’Brian de Lacy 7 times, W/O Ryszard Ber – 6 times, W/O Stefan Łazar – four, W/O Kazimierz Rutenberg – four.
-Ltn Witold Gabis and Sgt Maj Sergey Donovsky made single flight respectively.
+The satisfaction of flying the “Thirteen” had other Czownicki’s colleagues from his flight.
+One who flew it 23 times – the first time on 3rd November 1944 and the last on the 3rd May 1945 – was W/O II Hugo O’Brien de Lacy 7 times.
+Other were: W/O Ryszard Ber – 6 times, W/O Stefan Łazar – four, W/O Kazimierz Rutenberg – four.
+Ltn.
+Witold Gabis and Sgt.
+Maj.
+Sergey Donovsky made a single flight respectively.

 Wolf Messing Yak before take off.
 In background is “four” from 2nd squadron.
 Photo from author’s collection.

-It was O’Brian de Lacy who claimed the “Thirteen” his own mount.
+It was O’Brien de Lacy who claimed the “Thirteen” his own mount.
 After the war he wrote in his memoirs:

 Stopover in Berneuchen.
 Continue the flight or not?
-The engine is on the blink, aerodrome is short.
-I don’t want to make a crash-landing in the forrest as Wierzchnicki did.
+The engine is on the blink, and aerodrome is short.
+I don’t want to make a crash-landing in the forest as Wierzchnicki did.
 After all, the war is over!
 It would be stupid to die now.
-Fortunately the forest has been felled.
+Fortunately, the forest has been felled.
 I’ll take the risk.
-I really don’t want to come back to Poland as a passenger of a transport plane.
+I don’t want to come back to Poland as a passenger on a transport plane.
 Luckily I manage to take off my aircraft slowly at the end of the airstrip.
-And finally I reach Bydgoszcz.
+And finally, I reach Bydgoszcz.

 When my friends ask me if I managed to destroy any enemy machine during the war, I humbly admit that I destroy one.
 The unsaid is that it was the typing machine.
 But it was German for sure – Singer’s.